A semi-potential for finite and infinite sequential games: Termination in finite games

 \item By induction on $g$.
 This holds for every leaf game $g$ since $\Delta(g,a)=0$ by definition.
 Let $g$ be a game whose root is owned by Player $a$ and whose subgames are $g_0,\dots,g_n$.
 The number of leaves in $g$ is the sum of the numbers of leaves in the $g_j$, that is, $\sum_{j=0}^{n}\big(1+\sum_{b\in A}\Delta(g_j,b)\big)$ by induction hypothesis.
 This, equals $1+\sum_{j=0}^{n}\sum_{b\in A-\{a\}}\Delta(g_j,b)+ n + \sum_{j=0}^{n}\Delta(g_j,a)$, which, in turn, equals $1+\sum_{b\in A-\{a\}}\Delta(g,b)+\Delta(g,a)$ by definition. \end{enumerate} \end{proof}

-Lemma~\ref{lem:lazy-same} below states conservation of the outcomes that are dismissed by a player in a profile during a lazy conversion of another player.
-Intuitively, it is because a lazy conversion of a player cannot modify the subtrees that are ignored by the other players, even though she owns node therein.
+Lemma~\ref{lem:lazy-same} below states conservation of the outcomes that are avoided by a player in a profile during a lazy convertibility step of another player.
+Intuitively, it is because a lazy convertibility step of a player cannot modify the subtrees that are avoided by the other players, even though she owns node therein.
+In the lemma and after $\delta(s,b)$ denotes $o \mapsto \delta(s,b,o)$

 \begin{lemma} $s\stackrel{c}{\rightharpoonup}_as'\,\wedge\,b\neq a\quad\Rightarrow\quad\delta(s,b)=\delta(s',b)$ \end{lemma}

 \begin{proof} By induction on the profile.
 It holds for leaves, so let $s\stackrel{c}{\rightharpoonup}_as'$ with subprofiles $s_0,\dots,s_n$ and $s'_0,\dots,s'_n$, respectively.
 By definition of $\stackrel{c}{\rightharpoonup}_a$ we have $s_j\stackrel{c}{\rightharpoonup}_as'_j$ for all $j$, and therefore $\delta(s_j,b,o)=\delta(s'_j,b,o)$ by induction hypothesis.
 If the root owner is different from $b$, then $\delta(s,b,o)=\sum_{j=0}^n\delta(s_j,b,o)=\sum_{j=0}^n\delta(s'_j,b,o)=\delta(s',b,o)$ by definition of $\delta$.
 If $b$ is the root owner, she chooses the $i$-th subprofile in both $s$ and $s'$ since $b\neq a$, and moreover $s'_j=s_j$ for all $j$ distinct from $i$.
 So $\delta(s,b,o)=\sum_{j=0}^n\delta(s_j,b,o)+|\{j\in\{0,\dots,n\}-\{i\}\,\mid\,v(s_j)=o\}|=\sum_{j=0}^n\delta(s'_j,b,o)+|\{j\in\{0,\dots,n\}-\{i\}\,\mid\,v(s'_j)=o\}|=\delta(s',b,o)$. \end{proof}